-BRIDGEVILLE, Pa., Feb.
-21, 2022 (GLOBE NEWSWIRE) -- Universal Stainless & Alloy Products, Inc. (Nasdaq: USAP) today announced a base price increase of 3% to 10% on bar products.
-The increase goes into effect immediately for all new orders.
+BRIDGEVILLE, Pa., Nov.
+18, 2022 (GLOBE NEWSWIRE) -- Universal Stainless & Alloy Products, Inc. (Nasdaq: USAP) today announced a base price increase of 7% to 12% on bar products.
+The increase goes into effect immediately.
 Current material and energy surcharges will remain in effect.

 Chris Zimmer, Executive Vice President and Chief Commercial Officer, commented, “We are in an environment that has brought sharp inflationary cost increases to nearly all areas of our business, and it is necessary for us to adjust our pricing to keep up with this higher cost burden.
 We will continue to take the actions necessary to manage our organization and maintain our class leading customer service levels and exceptional production quality standard.”

 Universal Stainless & Alloy Products, Inc., established in 1994 and headquartered in Bridgeville, PA, manufactures and markets semi-finished and finished specialty steels, including stainless steel, nickel alloys, tool steel and certain other alloyed steels.
 The Company's products are used in a variety of industries, including aerospace, power generation, oil and gas, and heavy equipment manufacturing.
 More information is available at www.univstainless.com.